MFlisar/RxBus2/README.md

 #####Advanced usage - Sub Classes

-By default, sub class handling is disabled and you must use `RxBus.withCast(BaseClass.class)` to send sub classes to base class observers.
+By default, sub class handling is disabled and you must use `RxBus.withCast(BaseClass.class)` to send sub classes to base class observers (and *only* to the base class observers).
 You have two other options for handling this.

 * Use `RxBus.get().withSendToSuperClasses(true).send(subClassEvent)` - this will send the event to all super class observers of the send event as well
 * Enable above by default via `RxBusDefaults.get().setSendToSuperClassesAsWell(true)` then all events that are send via `RxBus.get().sendEvent(subClassEvent)` are send to all super classes of the send event as well